 - Influences on going concern, such as future levels of funding for local government The future funding for local authorities has a high degree of uncertainty.
 The Council has set aside amounts in working balances and reserves which it believes are appropriate based on local circumstances including the overall budget size, risks, robustness of budgets, major initiatives being undertaken, budget assumptions, other earmarked reserves and provisions and the Council's track record in financial management.
-The Council's budget strategy for 2012/13 was approved in February 2012. - Possible impairment of investments The carrying amounts of the investments included in the balance sheet have been calculated using the present value of the expected repayments, discounted using the investment's original interest rate.
-The expected repayments have been estimated, based on the statements made by the administrator.
-The Council has recognised the impairment of these assets and a charge has been made to the Comprehensive Income and Expenditure Statement. - Whether other entities with which the Council has a relationship are subsidiaries, associates or jointly controlled entities - The list of corporate partnerships was reviewed and updated and each was then analysed to determine the nature of the relationship and therefore the proper accounting treatment.
+The Council's budget strategy for 2013/14 was approved in February 2013. - Whether other entities with which the Council has a relationship are subsidiaries, associates or jointly controlled entities The list of corporate partnerships was reviewed and updated and each was then analysed to determine the nature of the relationship and therefore the proper accounting treatment.
 Of all the partnerships, there was only one, Ipswich Buses Limited, a subsidiary, that requires consolidation in the accounts and the impact is shown in the Group Accounts.